SeiryuZ/HemeWeb/documents/evaluation/README.md

       Image type: 8 core
       Instance count: 2
    ```
-8. In the "HemeLB config" click on next step
+7. In the "HemeLB config" click on next step
   ![HemeLB config](../resources/images/evaluation/hemelb_config.png "HemeLB Config")

-9. In the "Job config" change the job configuration as specified in step 7 and click save
+8. In the "Job config" change the job configuration as specified in step 7 and click save
   ![Job config](../resources/images/evaluation/job_config.png "Job Config")

-10. In the overview tab and review the parameters one final time
+9. In the overview tab and review the parameters one final time

-11. Scroll to the bottom and click on "All good!
+10. Scroll to the bottom and click on "All good!
 Queue job"

-12. Tell me, or the person observing you, that you are finished.
-I will
-   stop the screen recording software

-### Simulation Web Browser - Evaluations
+### Questions

 1. How difficult do you find the interface to use?
   * [ ] Very difficult